Frequently Asked Questions

 Cash Payment

-Without providing documentation, you may also submit a Claim Form to receive a pro rata (a legal term meaning equal share) cash payment.
+Without providing documentation, you could have submitted a Claim Form to receive a pro rata (a legal term meaning equal share) cash payment.

 Your Cash Payment may be subject to a pro rata (a legal term meaning equal share) increase or decrease based on the remaining funds in the Net Settlement Fund after payment of Valid Claims for Out-of-Pocket Losses and Medical Monitoring, payment of Attorneys’ Fees and Expenses Award, any Service Awards, and Administration Fees.